Beit-Hatfutsot/mojp-k8s/README.md

 - `.env.ENVIRONMENT_NAME` *(required)*: the basic environment connection details
 - `values.ENVIRONMENT_NAME.yaml` *(optional)*: override default helm chart values for this namespace

-These files shouldn't contain any secrets and can be committeed to a public repo.
+These files shouldn't contain any secrets and can be committed to a public repo.

 ## Connecting to an environment